Wildcard Domain Redirect using AWS CloudFront Functions

 https://www.example.com/bloghttps://www.example.net/blog

-Redirect subdomain that doesn’t even exist:_ 🤯
+Redirect a subdomain that doesn’t even exist: 🤯

 https://some-crazy-subdomain.example.comhttps://some-crazy-subdomain.example.net